WayneBrown/learnwebgl2/_sources/09_projections/03_projections_perspective.rst

   an aspect ratio (width/height) that is consistent with the aspect ratio of the *viewing window* (right-left)/(top-bottom).
 If the aspect ratios are different, the rendering is distorted.
-* Changing the value of :code:`near` has a profound affect on the frustum because this is the distance from the camera to the *viewing window* and the entire frustum is defined by the corners of the *viewing window*.
+* Changing the value of :code:`near` has a profound effect on the frustum because this is the distance from the camera to the *viewing window* and the entire frustum is defined by the corners of the *viewing window*.
 Changing the :code:`near` value changes the camera lens' field-of-view (.i.e., :code:`fovy`).